WilliamMcRoberts/BetBookV2.BlazorServer/README.md

 # Bet Book V2 - .NET 6 Blazor Server

 Version 2 of Bet Book NFL is updated with more betting styles and professional wagers.
 Lines and spreads are consumed with a SportsData.IO API.
-User data and wager data is stored via Mongo DB.
+User data, wager data and game snapshots are stored via Mongo DB.

 Location: https://betbookgaming.com
 Support: support@betbookgaming.com